oracle/python-cx_Oracle/doc/src/connection.rst

    Close the connection now, rather than whenever __del__ is called.
 The connection will be unusable from this point forward; an Error exception will be raised if any operation is attempted with the connection.

-The same applies to any cursor objects trying to use the connection.
+   Before the connection can be closed, all cursors created by the connection must first be closed or all references released.
+In addition, all LOB objects created by the connection must have their references released.
+If this has not been done, the exception "DPI-1054: connection cannot be closed when open statements or LOBs exist" will be raised.

+   Internally, references to the connection are held by cursor objects, LOB objects, subscription objects, etc. Once all of these references are released, the connection itself will be closed automatically.
+Either control references to these related objects carefully or explicitly close connections in order to ensure sufficient resources are available.

 .. method:: Connection.commit()